Are you Maximizing the Value of Your Greatest Asset?

 Here are four ways to improve your company’s value:

 - Build Structure – Build a company structure with managers in place and an owner-independent sales team that reduces your personal functional responsibility.
 When a buyer looks at your business, they will look at what functions they must replace when you leave.
 If you are involved in all the functional details of your business, the purchase will look a lot riskier to any potential buyer, lowering what they would be willing to pay.

 - Diversify – Do you do business in more than one market segment?
 If you’re reliant on a single cyclical, “boom or bust,” market segment, a small number of key customers, or just a few products, your business will look a lot riskier to a potential buyer.
 Having a broad customer base where no single customer generates more than 5% of your revenue reduces risk – for you and for a prospective buyer.

 - Be Profitable – This one is a no-brainer, but this is about more than just being able to show you had one great year.
 A truly valuable company will be able to show many years of excellent profitability and project future profitability through their business plans.
 If you have a great record of net profit that can be backed up by a history of 3rd party facilitated and produced business plans, the value of your company can be calculated on future earnings, not just past ones – a huge difference.

 - Generate Recurring Revenue – Businesses with large, profitable recurring revenue streams typically sell for more than those without.
 Profitable recurring revenue streams reduce risk, increase peace of mind, and improve your company’s value.
 Having a large base of profitable maintenance agreements is a great source of recurring revenue that you should focus on growing.

-Whether you’re nearing retirement (next 3-5 years), thinking about it (5-10 years out) or just getting started in your business, you owe it to yourself, your family, and your employees to consider adding a Coach to your business team.
+Whether you’re nearing retirement (next 3-5 years), thinking about it (5-10 years out) or just getting started in your business, you owe it to yourself, your family, and your employees to attend.
 The process of building a company with great value starts with you and starts now.